 Large scale MAR

-All other MAR schemes are classed as high risk and will be required to undertake the full four stage assessment process described in the MAR Guide.
+All other MAR schemes are classed as potentially high risk and will be required to undertake the full four stage assessment process described in the Australian Guidelines for Managed Aquifer Recharge.

-These schemes will require collaboration between the Environment Protection Authority and the department, and will need preventative measures to be put in place and managed during the life of the scheme.
+These schemes will require collaboration between the Environment Protection Authority and the Department for Environment and Water (DEW), and will need preventative measures to be put in place and managed during the life of the scheme.

 The viability and sustainability of a MAR scheme needs to be tested at a number of points during the process to avoid disappointment and unnecessary expense if it does not meet expectations.